MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 - `Context` is an advanced parameter.
 In this example, it is *null*.
 This parameter is server-controlled and safe.

 - `currentPlayerId` is a global variable, which is set to the PlayFabId of the player requesting this call.
-This parameter is server-controlled and safe. **Note:** When using ExecuteEntityCloudScript API this parameter will be null unless the entity has a MasterPlayerID in its entity chain.
+This parameter is server-controlled and safe. **Note:** When using ExecuteEntityCloudScript API this parameter is null unless the entity has a MasterPlayerID in its entity chain.

 - `log.info`: `log` is a global object.
 It is primarily used for debugging your CloudScript.
 The `log` object exposes the following methods: `info`, `debug`, and `error`.
 There are more details later in this tutorial.